-Press Start to begin the Kneading and/or Baking cycle.
+Press START to begin the Kneading and/or Baking Cycle.

-First, the Breadman® mixes the ingredients for one minute.
-Then, it begins the Kneading process.
-During this process, the yeast begins to activate, and normally the Viewing Window begins to fog.
+First, the Breadman[®] mixes the ingredients.
+Then it begins the Kneading process.
+During this process, the yeast will activate, and normally the Viewing Window starts to fog.
 (This will clear so you can see the progress of your loaf.)
-The Breadman® will stop kneading after a few minutes to let the dough rise before baking.
+The Breadman[®] will stop kneading and let the dough rise before baking.